Attorneys With Experience Representing Workers Injured In Industrial Accidents

 For example, there have been several combustible dust explosions in the last decade in the industrial industry.
 These accidents happened in a foundry, a pharmaceutical plastic plant and an insulation factory.
 It took only dust particles, heat and air to start the fire and for them to be dispersed and confined in a dust cloud for them to explode.
 Three of these accidents killed 16 people and injured 84 more.

 OSHA Regulations & Their Interplay With Industrial Accidents

 One of the many intricacies of an industrial accident injury lawsuit is whether the employer was complying with OSHA standards for safety when the accident happened.
 It is important that the attorneys representing an injured worker know the laws and regulations surrounding the industry before compiling a workers compensation case.
 According to OSHA, many of the top ten safety citations or violations that were given in 2011 were in industrial industries:

 - Powered industrial trucks

-Your work injury attorney that handles your case will identify the applicable OSHA regulations and standards that may have not been followed.
+Your workers compensation attorney that handles your case will identify the applicable OSHA regulations and standards that may have not been followed.
 This information can be used to help show liability on the part of your employer.Industrial Accident Injury Lawyers Serving Workers in Illinois

 Due to the severity of many industrial injuries, employees need to have experienced attorneys that will fight for the financial compensation they need to pay for: medical bills, loss of income and ongoing expenses.
 Rosenfeld Injury Lawyers LLC are knowledgeable in OSHA laws and standards as well as other state and federal regulations.
 We will investigate your job-related accident and use experts to compile a winning case, whether it goes to trial or ends in an agreed financial settlement.
 Our initial consultation is always free and there is never a fee unless we make a recovery for you in the case.